CENG501-Projects/CENG501-Spring2022/Project_Rabaia_Mutlu/Readme.md

 ## 3.3.
 Results

-The results of the implementation and original results are presented in the following tables.
-Table 1 and Table 2 are optimized for accuracy whereas Table 3 and Table 4 are optimized for ECE.
+The results of the implementation and the original results are presented in the following tables.
+Table 1 and Table 2 are optimized for accuracy, whereas Table 3 and Table 4 are optimized for ECE.

 Table 1: Implemented Results on MNIST and Fashion-MNIST (Opt. for acc.)